natnael-kiros/chat-app-2.0/README.md

 - **Group Chat Functionality**: Create group chats and invite contacts to join, enabling collaborative conversations.
 - **Broadcast Messages**: Similar to Telegram, users can send broadcast messages to update others with important information.
 - **Chat List**: All chats are organized in a list based on timestamps, allowing users to easily find and continue conversations.
+- **Message Reactions**: Users can react to messages with emojis, enhancing interactions in chats.
+- **Media Sharing**: Users can send images, videos, and audio messages within chats, making conversations more engaging.
+- **Typing Indicators**: Users can see when their contacts are typing, providing a real-time chatting experience.
+- **Push Notifications**: Users receive notifications for new messages and activity, ensuring they stay updated.

 ## Architecture

 - **Client**: Built with Flutter, providing a smooth and responsive user interface for real-time communication.
 - **Server**: A Dart server that manages user requests, authentication, and real-time messaging.
 - **Database**: SQLite is used for local storage of messages, ensuring data persistence and efficient retrieval.

 ## Screenshots

 Include screenshots of your application to showcase its UI and functionality.